 FLBS and in the

-Conservation Genomics Laboratory (MGCL) at the University of Montana (UM)
+Conservation Genomics Laboratory (MCGL) at the University of Montana (UM)

 with my colleagues,

-Allendorf, Robb Leary, Andrew Whitely, and Steve Amish.
+Allendorf, Robb Leary, Andrew Whitely, Steve Amish, Brian Hand, Marty Kardos and others.
 Our research applies the principles

 and tools of population genetics to fish, wildlife, and a variety of other